openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

   for the component
 * Verify that the templates are synchronized from the component's repository to openshift-ansible under the repo level files dir
+* Verify that roles are idempotent (side effects only when necessary)

 ## References
 * https://github.com/openshift/openshift-ansible/blob/master/roles/template_service_broker/